DPD’s 25-25-25 vision for a greener economy

 (*figures correct as of September 2020)

-This page is also the most popular with the 70,000 unique visitors we’ve had on the site since January.
-If you think these figures are impressive, let me tell you that ‘you ain’t seen nothing yet’.
-I’m asking our 18,000 people to think big and get behind a new 25-25-25 vision: to deliver 100m parcels a year (which will be 25% of our volumes) on all-electric vehicles in 25 UK cities by 2025.
+This page has also been popular with the 70,000 unique visitors who visited the site since January.
+If you think these figures are impressive, the 25-25-25 vision is to deliver 100m parcels a year (which will be 25% of all volumes) on all-electric vehicles in 25 UK cities by 2025.

 The government needs to do more, more quickly

-We’ve hit many unexpected bumps in the road so far on our journey to zero emissions.
-Bureaucratic red tape and outdated legislation have caused moments of genuine frustration.
+We hit many unexpected bumps in the road on our journey to zero emissions.
+Bureaucratic red tape and outdated legislation caused moments of genuine frustration.
 For example, getting permission to run The Paxster – an innovative EV from Norway – on the streets of London, or planning permission to use city-centre sites as electric micro-depots.

-I raised these issues during a meeting with the Prime Minister last December and we’ve also asked him to encourage manufacturers to make more EVs at more affordable prices and to invest much more quickly in rolling out nationwide charging infrastructure.
+I raised these issues in a meeting with the Prime Minister last December and also asked him to encourage manufacturers to make more EVs at more affordable prices and to invest much more quickly in rolling out nationwide charging infrastructure.

-DPD was also a major sponsor of the highly respected Low Carbon Vehicle Partner Annual Conference on 15 July when the keynote speaker was Grant Shapps, Secretary of State for Transport.
-As a result, we’re now working with the Department for Transport and other key experts on a project to decarbonise transport.
-The government wants to ‘eliminate greenhouse gas emissions from every stage of the whole transport system’ and DPD is on a mission to help make that happen as fast as possible.
+DPD was also a major sponsor of the highly respected Low Carbon Vehicle Partner Annual Conference on 15 July where the keynote speaker was Grant Shapps, Secretary of State for Transport.
+As a result, the company started to work with the Department for Transport and other key experts on a project to decarbonise transport.
+The government wants to ‘eliminate greenhouse gas emissions from every stage of the whole transport system’ and DPD is on a mission to help make that happen as quickly as possible.